actionless/pikaur/README.md

 always skip the build if it fails and don't show recovery prompt.

 ##### DontEditByDefault (default: no)
-always default to no for editing PKGBUILD and install files.
+always default to no when prompting to edit PKGBUILD and install files.

 ##### NoEdit (default: no)
 don't prompt to edit PKGBUILD and install files.